dhilst/dhilst.github.io/_posts/2018-04-05-Creating-self-signed-certificates-in-one-command.md

 - `365` days to expire.
 - `4096` is the key lenght.

-If you want to fill organization, contry, common name and such, remove the `-batch` option.
+If you want to fill organization, country, common name and such, remove the `-batch` option.

 Regards